rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240313_New York Times Podcasts.md

 *  And we also know from talking to people that he served with that it's not just Robert Card.
 *  Other people that served with him on the grenade range are also struggling.
 *  You know, a number of them are getting help for pretty persistent mental health problems.
-*  And one of his best friends was just recently hospitalized for a psychiatric crisis and
+*  And one of his best friends was just recently hospitalized for a psychiatric crisis, and
 *  he's now facing a domestic violence charge.
 *  So how do we look at those people differently now after seeing Card?
 *  How do we look at this problem in a way that tries to prevent that from happening?
 *  Dave, I'm curious if you've heard from the family of Robert Card since this diagnosis.
 *  And I wonder what this diagnosis has meant to them, if anything.
-*  Well, they didn't get a choice when his brain went to the lab.
+*  Well they didn't get a choice when his brain went to the lab.
 *  That was the decision of the state, which really wanted to understand in whatever way
 *  it could what had happened.
 *  But when they got these results back and the family sat around their kitchen table listening
 *  to the doctor who had looked into his brain and learned there was damage in a way that
 *  I think was really surprising to them, it allowed them to have some forgiveness.
-*  To not see their brother, their son, as a monster, but to see him as somebody who was hurt.
+*  To not see their brother, their son, as a monster, but to see him as somebody who was
+*  hurt.
 *  Kind of gives them a different story about their brother.
 *  Absolutely.
 *  Dave, thank you.